dannyperichlara/orobaschess/README.md

 ## INNOVATIONS

 1. Bad moves reductions: Orobas reduces by 4 the depth of moves to squares defended by enemy pawns
 2. Late moves random pruning: This pruning technique is based on the observation that in MCTS, most of the moves are not even explored.
-Considering, algo, that most of the nodes fail-high on the first or the second move is very safe to prune the 80% of non PV-Nodes randomly after the 12th move.
+Considering, algo, that most of the nodes fail-high on the first or the second move is very safe to prune 80% of moves in non PV-Nodes randomly after the 12th move.
 3. Complex evaluation terms only for PV Nodes.
-This technique has proved to be more efficient than a full evaluation in every node.
+This technique has proved to get more ELO than a full evaluation in every node.
 4. MTD(f) with an initial window of beta-2.
-This allows to get the Principal Variation nodes in order to evaluate the more complex terms.
+This allows to get PV-Nodes in order to evaluate more complex terms.
 5. Null-Window-Factor.
 All evaluation values are divided by 20 in order to make the MTD(f) algorithm work faster.
 6. Wide-Center-Control.
 For the evaluation of center control, Orobas considers a wide center (from c-file to f-file).